 Are There Other Personal Finance Apps Like Moven?

 The good—and perhaps bad—news is that consumers are swimming in personal finance tracking apps and websites these days.
-These include top names (chosen at random from articles and iTunes/Android search results) like Mint.com, You Need a Budget (YNAB), BillGuard, Fudget, LearnVest, and GoodBudget.
+These include top names like Mint.com, You Need a Budget (YNAB), BillGuard, Fudget, LearnVest, and GoodBudget.